crewnew/cloud-services-backend/README.md

 PostgreSQL types JSON or JSONB.
 Read more about list-based search operators in the Hasura API reference here: https://hasura.io/docs/latest/api-reference/graphqlapi/query/#generic-operators

-You can use also group multiple filtering criteria in the same where clause using the _and, the _or and the _not operators.
+You can use also group multiple filtering criteria in the same where clause using the `_and`, the `_or` and the `_not` operators.
 This way we can make the queries pretty complex.

+#### ChatGPT
+* Enable DUDE to know latest data (else it's in 2019): https://gist.github.com/coolaj86/6f4f7b30129b0251f61fa7baaa881516
+* Some guidance for "acts as" and "prompts": https://github.com/f/awesome-chatgpt-prompts